-Some hiring managers are always in back-to-back meetings and only set aside one hour per week to review resumes, so if a recruiter misses that window it might be a week or more before your CV will be seen by the hiring manager.
+Some hiring managers are always in back-to-back meetings and only set aside one hour per week to review resumes, so if a recruiter misses that window it might be a week or more before your resume will be seen by the hiring manager.
 By that time the hiring manager will have likely set up interviews with other candidates.

 3. Ignoring keywords

-If there are certain words used in the job advertisement like ‘Agile’, and you have experience working in a formal Agile environment, working with SCRUM Masters, Product Owners, doing daily stand-ups, 2-week sprints, poker planning, retros etc. make sure to specifically include that information in your CV.
+If there are certain words used in the job advertisement like ‘Agile’, and you have experience working in a formal Agile environment, working with SCRUM Masters, Product Owners, doing daily stand-ups, 2-week sprints, poker planning, retros etc. make sure to specifically include that information in your resume.

 4. Not highlighting relevant experience

-If you know that the job is seeking a certain type of experience, for example: experience with automation testing using Selenium or UFT, always make sure that experience is listed towards the top of your bullet point list of responsibilities and the first thing the hiring manager/recruiter sees when they look at your CV.
+If you know that the job is seeking a certain type of experience, for example: experience with automation testing using Selenium or UFT, always make sure that experience is listed towards the top of your bullet point list of responsibilities and the first thing the hiring manager/recruiter sees when they look at your resume.